-Michael Keeley is a trial lawyer who began his career handling securities cases and other commercial litigation, but now devotes the majority of his practice to insurance coverage and defense.
+Michael Keeley is a trial lawyer who began his career handling securities cases and other commercial litigation, but now devotes the entirety of his practice to insurance coverage and defense.
 He is known as one of only a couple of “go-to” lawyers in the U.S. in fidelity, crime and F.I. matters.
-He has significant experience representing insurers in a wide range of significant coverage disputes involving most types of insurance products, with particular expertise in the areas of fidelity and surety bonds, directors and officers insurance, and professional liability and errors and omissions policies.
+He has significant experience representing insurers in a wide range of significant coverage disputes involving most types of insurance products, with particular proficiency in the areas of fidelity/crime, directors and officers insurance, and professional liability and errors and omissions policies.
 He also is experienced in defending professional and fiduciary insureds, and also is called upon to assist in the defense of many other types of insureds.
-Because of his experience, Michael is frequently retained to represent insurers in complex coverage disputes in both federal and state courts across the country, and occasionally in Mexico, South America, and overseas, and he is also hired to represent insurers in significant coverage appeals throughout the country.
-Michael also assists clients in developing and expanding products and in drafting policies.
-Because of his expertise, Michael is also hired to represent insurers in significant coverage appeals throughout the country.
+Because of his experience, Mr. Keeley is frequently retained to represent insurers in complex coverage disputes in both federal and state courts across the country, and occasionally in Mexico, South America, and overseas.
+He is also hired to represent insurers in significant coverage appeals throughout the country.
+Mr. Keeley also assists clients in developing and expanding products and in drafting policies.

-Michael has extensive experience representing insurers in significant computer fraud, social engineering and cyber claims, Ponzi schemes and warehouse lending losses around the United States, including scandals involving Madoff, Pearlman, and Petters, and he has been involved in other high profile disputes such as Enron, Healthsouth and Worldcom.
-He also has extensive experience resolving bond and D&O claims with the FDIC and other federal regulators.
-Other significant coverage matters have included the seldom litigated “war” exclusion in a media policy involving the 50-day war between Israel and Hamas, a tragic railroad accident, an oil well explosion, and non-subscriber policies, ERISA, and class actions.
+Mr. Keeley has extensive experience throughout the U.S. representing insurers in significant computer fraud, social engineering and cyber claims, Ponzi schemes and warehouse lending losses, including scandals involving Madoff, Pearlman, and Petters, and he has been involved in other high profile disputes such as Enron, HealthSouth and WorldCom.
+He also has significant experience in handling claims involving the FDIC and other regulators.
+Other significant coverage matters have included the seldom litigated “war” exclusion in a media policy involving the 50-day war between Israel and Hamas, a tragic railroad accident, an oil well explosion, and non-subscriber policies, ERISA, and class action insurance litigation.

-Michael serves as the Chair of Clark Hill Strasburger's Fidelity & Surety and Insurance Litigation & Counsel practices.
-He is a past Chair of the Fidelity & Surety Law Committee of the American Bar Association, he is an Advisor to the Surety & Fidelity Association of America and to the Fidelity Law Association, and he is the Editor-in-Chief of the Fidelity Law Journal and a past Editor-in-Chief of the Tort & Insurance Law Journal, and author and editor of well-known books and articles on fidelity and crime insurance.
+Mr. Keeley is the Chair of Clark Hill's Fidelity, Surety and Coverage business unit.
+He is a past Chair of the Fidelity & Surety Law Committee of the American Bar Association, an Advisor to The Surety & Fidelity Association of America and to the Fidelity Law Association, the Editor-in-Chief of the Fidelity Law Journal, a past Editor-in-Chief of the Tort & Insurance Law Journal, and author and editor of well-known books and articles on fidelity and crime insurance.